jsdotlua/react-lua/docs/migrating-from-legacy/upgrading-to-react-lua.md

 ## Replacing Legacy Roact

-The easiest way to adopt Roact 17 in an existing Roact project is to change your existing dependency on legacy Roact.
+The easiest way to adopt React Lua in an existing Roact project is to change your existing dependency on legacy Roact.

 Make the following changes to your `rotriever.toml` manifest file:
 ```diff